zhazhaniu/WealthSimulation/README.md

 # WealthSimulation
-A simulation of wealth random transform in society
+A simulation of wealth random transformation in society

 Everyone has 1 wealth initially.